adi555j/simple_portfolio/README.md

 # simple_portfolio
 a very simple and light carrier portfolio.
 You can check it out at http://adityapushkar.com .
-I will add more features later.
+I will add more features later. images folder is unncessary for now.